-Born in 1977, I grew up in a housing complex for Greek-Cypriots that were displaced (in 1974) from the northern towns and villages of the island to the areas now controlled by the Republic of Cyprus.
-I remember, as an adolescent, looking at the southern face of the Pentadaktylos/Besparmak 260km-long mountain range and wondering if I will ever get to see what lies on the northern face of the mountain.
+I grew up in a housing complex for Greek-Cypriots that were displaced (in 1974) from the northern towns and villages of the island to the areas now controlled by the Republic of Cyprus (under the UN-supervised buffer zone).
+I remember looking, as an adolescent, at the southern face of the Pentadaktylos/Besparmak 260km-long mountain range and wondering if I will ever get to see what lies on the northern face of the mountain.

-Since 2003, mutual contact between the two main communities of the island has been allowed, following a decades-long division that took place in three phases:
+Since 2003, mutual contact between the two major communities of the island has been allowed, following a decades-long division that took place in three phases:

 a) the inter-communal conflicts of 1958 stemming from the Greek-Cypriot guerilla war against the British (with the goal of becoming independent and uniting the island with Greece) in which the latter used Turkish-Cypriots as police officers hunting down the guerilla fighters and used the incidents as an excuse to block some of the neighborhoods, of Nicosia within the walls, from each other

 (a) the creation of Turkish Cypriot enclaves in 1964 following inter-communal conflicts (due to which the tragedy of missing persons began) and the withdrawal of the TC community from government, together with the further division of the walled city of Nicosia in two sectors

 (b) the division of the whole island into a northern and southern section in 1974, following the coup d’etat organized by the military government in Greece (with the help of willing Greek-Cypriots) and the armed invasion of Turkey to secure its own hold on the island and on the Turkish-Cypriot community